 Indigenous Youth in British Columbia

-This case makes two types of claims.
-First, it alleges that the governments of Canada and British Columbia did not adequately fund Indigenous child and family services in British Columbia.
-Second, it alleges that the structure of that funding incentivized the removal of Indigenous children from their homes rather than providing preventive services to Indigenous families to assist them to care for their children at home.
+Second, it alleges that the funding structure, policies, and culture of child services system in British Columbia prioritized removing Indigenous children from their homes over providing preventive services to Indigenous families to assist them to care for their children at home.